State of the Art Sleep Testing

 HSAT uses advanced equipment to allow patients to be tested in their home.
 Medicare recognizes the HSAT as a valid test to diagnose Obstructive Sleep Apnea.

-The HSAT also allows providers to test patients that cannot visit our Sleep Medicine Centers for a lab sleep study. .
+The HSAT also allows providers to test patients that cannot visit our Sleep Medicine Centers for a lab sleep study.

 Diagnostic Sleep Study

-A diagnostic sleep study, or polysomnography (PSG), is used to identify several disorders, primarily, Obstructive Sleep Apnea (OSA), Periodic Limb Movement, and Narcolepsy (Sleep studies are not utilized in insomnia cases).
-A sleep study requires an overnight stay in one of our comfortable sleep medicine centers which typically occur from 8:30pm to 6:30am the next day.
+A sleep study requires an overnight stay in our comfortable sleep medicine center which typically occur from 8:30pm to 6:30am the next day.
 Friendly and specially trained sleep technologists administer these tests while the patient sleeps.
-Our studies utilize high tech sleep recorders to monitor numerous bio-signals of each patient.
-This involves applying numerous sensors to sites on the body.
-The entire procedure is non-invasive and totally safe.

 Treatment Sleep Study